Supplements

 The order is backwards.
 A prescription medication has to be shown to be safe and effective, in controlled studies, before anyone is allowed to sell it.
 A supplement is sold first and questioned later, if it is questioned at all.

 You can hear the gap in the way supplements are allowed to talk.
-A product can legally say it will “support immune health” or “promote relaxation” or “help maintain healthy energy.”
+A product can legally say it will "support immune health" or "promote relaxation" or "help maintain healthy energy."
 These are structure and function claims, and they need no FDA review and no proof.
-The company is supposed to be able to back the words up, but no one checks before the bottle reaches you.
-The one firm rule is a disclaimer in small type: “This statement has not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure, or prevent any disease.”
+The company is supposed to be able to back the words up, but no one verifies those claims before the bottle reaches you.
+The one firm rule is a disclaimer in small type: "This statement has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease."
 Only a drug is allowed to say it treats or cures or prevents anything.
 So the label is built to sound like medicine while promising nothing anyone has to stand behind.

 Why the rules are this loose